simsoll/frontend-first-assignment/handover.md

 # Project description
-A quick and easy purchasing website for Construction workers.
-The site will be used in the office and in the field, by workers and managers.
+Develop a prototype of a website for construction workers and reflect upon the design decisions made.
+The prototype shall work on both mobile phones, tablets, and desktop computers.
+The construction worker should be able to purchase from the mobile phone or tablet and rapidly find products while working in the field.
+The target user for the desktop version is administration peaople in an office who needs to verify and approve purchases.

+## Functional requirements
+The website shall contain the following pages and features:
 The site must be responsive and must include:
-* A FrontPage
+* Frontpage.
-* A product catalogue with 2 pages including at least 16 products on each page arranged as you see fit.
-* A purchase history which allows for each retrieval of information of earlier purchases and popular products.
+* Product catalogue with a gallery/list of minimum 32 products.
+The product page can hold 16 products, so there has to be at least two pages with products.
+* Purchase history that lists ealier purchases.
-* Scanning function (mobile version) of barcodes or products serial numbers which allows for quick order and delivery.
-The site is made with a one-time-set-up function (like Apple or Steam) which means the users dos not have to fill out account information on every purchase.
+* Scanning function (on the mobile version) of barcodes or products serial numbers which allow for quick order and delivery.
+You may fake this feature through the camera on the mobile phone, or you may try out libraries that supports this functionality.

+# Design part

-# Style guide
+## Style guide

+### Headline

+### B-head

+### Navigation

+### Body

+### Byline

+### Color palette

+## Styleguide considerations
 Purpose?
 * Informative
 * Easy accessible: Should work on mobile